Frostbite: Treatment

 Individuals with frostbite or potential frostbite should go to a protected environment and get warm fluids.
-If there is no risk of re-freezing, the extremity can be exposed and warmed in the groin or underarm of a companion.
+If there is no risk of re-freezing, the extremity can be exposed and warmed in the underarm of a companion or the groin.
 If the area is allowed to refreeze, there can be worse tissue damage.
 If the area cannot be reliably kept warm, the person should be brought to a medical facility without rewarming the area.
 Rubbing the affected area can also increase tissue damage.
 Aspirin and ibuprofen can be given in the field to prevent clotting and inflammation.
 Ibuprofen is often preferred to aspirin because aspirin may block a subset of prostaglandins that are important in injury repair.

 The first priority in people with frostbite should be to assess for hypothermia and other life-threatening complications of cold exposure.
 Before treating frostbite, the core temperature should be raised above 35 °C. Oral or intravenous (IV) fluids should be given.

 Other considerations for standard hospital management include: